cloro

 ScrapingBee homepage

-ScrapingBee is a managed web scraping API with strong anti-bot capabilities — actively documented Cloudflare bypass techniques and a clean API surface for general scraping.
-Their team has published their own ChatGPT scraper roundup, which is a useful signal that ChatGPT is a target they understand.
+ScrapingBee is a managed scraping API with strong anti-bot capabilities.
+It has documented Cloudflare bypass techniques and a clean API surface.
+Its team even published their own ChatGPT scraper roundup, a useful signal that ChatGPT is a target they understand.

 Key features